Episode 94: Best Caribbean Islands 2026, Where to Go & How to Choose

 Locals are friendly and approachable, often eager to share their culture and stories.

 Currency: The local currency is the Bahamian Dollar (BSD), which is pegged 1:1 to the U.S. Dollar.
-This means that U.S. dollars are accepted everywhere, and there’s no need to exchange money if you’re carrying USD.
+U.S. dollars are also accepted everywhere, and there’s no need to exchange money if you’re carrying USD.
 Credit cards are widely accepted, especially in hotels, restaurants, and tourist shops.
 However, carrying some cash is advisable for smaller purchases, tips, or when visiting remote islands where card machines might not be available.
 ATMs are available in major areas, but it’s a good idea to withdraw cash before heading to smaller cays.

 The best time to visit the Bahamas is during the dry season (December to April), when the weather is ideal for exploring and enjoying the islands’ many activities.
 For travelers looking for quieter beaches and budget-friendly prices, the shoulder months of May and November are excellent options.